Underground (1995 film): Part Two: Cold War

 Blacky, with his son Jovan, emerges from underground for the first time in decades.
-They encounter the set of Spring Comes On A White Horse and believing the war is still on, kill two extras and the actor playing Franz.
+They encounter the movie set and, believing the war is still on, kill two extras and the actor playing Franz.
 In the manhunt, Jovan drowns but Blacky escapes.

 Part Three: War

-In 1992 at the height of the Yugoslav Wars, Ivan re-emerges with Soni, whom he was recently reunited with.
-He stumbles upon Marko, who is attempting to broker an arms deal in the middle of a conflict zone.
+In 1992, at the height of the Yugoslav Wars, Ivan re-emerges with Soni with whom he was recently reunited.
+He stumbles upon Marko who attempts to broker an arms deal in the middle of a conflict zone.
 The deal falls through and Ivan catches up with Marko and beats him to unconsciousness, then commits suicide.
-Natalija arrives and rushes to Marko's side, proclaiming her love for him.
+Natalija arrives and rushes to Marko's side.
 They are captured by militants and they are ordered to be executed as arms dealers by militants' commander, Blacky.

-Blacky moves his people out to the cellar that he lived years ago, taking Soni with him.
-He sees an image of Jovan in a well, and inadvertently falls in while reaching for him.
+Blacky moves his people out to the cellar where he lived years ago, taking Soni with him.
+He sees an image of Jovan in a well, and falls in while reaching for him, presumably ending his life as well.

-In a dreamlike ending sequence, Blacky, Marko, and others are reunited at an outside dinner party, celebrating Jovan's wedding.
-Ivan gives a few parting words, ending with "Once upon a time, there was a country."
+In a dreamlike sequence, Blacky, Marko, Vera and others re-emerge from underneath the water and are reunited at an outside dinner party on a small grass peninsula to celebrate Jovan's wedding.
+Ivan gives a few parting words, saying that they will impart to their children fairy tales that start with "Once upon a time, there was a country."
+As the group sings and dances, the ground separates from the peninsula, forming an island, and seemingly floats away into the distance with them still on it.